-In all the discussion about Pope Francis's teaching on capital punishment there is another practical consideration that to my knowledge no one is addressing.
-An enormously important international challenge is how to convince dictators to step down and turn power over to democratic government.
+In all the discussion about Pope Francis's teaching on capital punishment there is another practical consideration that to my knowledge no one is addressing. we have an enormously important international challenge.
+How can we convince dictators to step down and turn power over to democratic government.
 Dictators and often their staff and followers are reluctant to step down because they fear being punished, including capital punishment.

 The leadership of Kim is in some ways particularly frightening.
 It is widely reported that Kim is holding wild parties fueled by alcohol, and that he himself drinks heavily.
-There have been reports that the leaders of France, America, and the Soviet Union talked about using their nukes while under the influence of Alcohol.
+There have been reports that in past the leaders of France, America, and the Soviet Union talked about using their nukes while under the influence of alcohol.

 The tradition at these dinners was that everyone had to make a toast to the glories of the socialism.
 Each country had a table for its officials.
 There were about twenty officials at each country's table and for each toast a very small glass of vodka had to be consumed.
 These glasses were far smaller than a one oz shot glass but by the time about twenty of them were consumed the dinners were very drunk.

-Brezhnev came to the party at least somewhat drunk and so as the toasts proceeded he became very drunk.
+Brezhnev, the leader of the Soviet Union, came to the party at least somewhat drunk and so as the toasts proceeded he became very drunk.
 He stood up from the dinner and tried to exit the room shouting, I'll show them.
 The other officials at the Soviet table got up and wrestled him to the floor in the middle of the state dinner.
-As all the officials there were from satellite nations this may not have been important.
+As all the officials there were from satellite nations that were under the Soviet thumb, this probably was not too important.

 Brezhenev died in 1982, and was succeeded by Yuri Andropov, who died after only 14 months in office.
 Andropov was succeeded by Konstantin Chernenko who died a little more than a year later, and was succeeded by Mikhail Gorbachev.